DavidTPate/pendragon/README.md

 The Gamemaster may award Glory to a successful composer, particularly if the song is dedicated to a lady.

 ### Courtesy (Knightly, Knowledge)
-Courtesy is a knowledge skill defining a knight’s knowledge of courtly manners, from etiquette to matters of precedence and table manners; from modes of speech, including protocol, vocabulary, style, and forms of address, to all types of decorum appropriate to a lord’s court, such as around superiors, around women, and around disfavored people.
+Courtesy is a knowledge skill defining a knight's knowledge of courtly manners, from etiquette to matters of precedence and table manners; from modes of speech, including protocol, vocabulary, style, and forms of address, to all types of decorum appropriate to a lord's court, such as around superiors, around women, and around disfavored people.

 The default starting Courtesy value of 3 indicates that the character understands simple matters of precedence and knows the basic forms of address at court.
 Courtesy does not include dance, heraldry, or forms of the tournament.
 These areas